 A few years later Ronnie Carter moved his business just across Aberford Road to one of the lock-up shops on “The Parade” next to Brook’s garage where it continued until the 1970s.
 In retirement Ronnie’s mother lived at 15 Quarry Hill.

 Whilst the Carters may have had one of the longest running fish and chip shops locally there were several others who tried their hand at the business with varying levels of success.

-By 1916 Harry was a miner at Water Haigh colliery and at the age of 76 in 1939 was still working there looking after the pit’s gunpowder store.
+Harry Arnett became a miner at Water Haigh colliery and at the age of 76 in 1939 was still working there looking after the pit’s gunpowder store.
 Two of his sons, Fred and George, also worked for many years on the pit’s screens sorting coal.
 In modern parlance they both had “learning difficulties” and were well known characters around the village.
 On one of his adventures Fred was discovered one morning in 1950 by some railway platelayers up to his chest in “boggy” ground near the sewage works off Fleet Lane.
 He was stuck fast and it was thought he’d been there all night.
 The men had to lasso him with a rope before they could pull him out.
 He was revived with hot tea and brandy before being taken to hospital.

 Over on Church Street in Woodlesford the Ellis’s fish shop was another local institution for over 20 years.
 Like the Carter’s it was in a wooden hut and situated just below the chapel and opposite the Two Pointers pub.
 It was opened by Tom and Lily Ellis in the 1920s and the two girls in the photograph above are their daughters – Kathleen, born in 1910, and Annie who came along ten years later.